jslawinsk/brewery-services/README.md

 To Do:
 - [ ] Bluetooth interface to to receive data from temperature controller
+- [ ] Angular Modules to Bluetooth process
 - [X] CRUD UI Web layer
 - [ ] Choose and implement a DB
 - [ ] Ability to relay data to another instance running in the cloud.
 The data relay will be curated data to reduce DB space and costs.
 Data will also be sent in bulk.